-If we do not dismiss your case but say no to all or part of your Level 1 appeal, your appeal will automatically go on to Level 2.
+If we say no to all or part of your Level 1 appeal for medical care, your appeal will automatically go on to Level 2.
 The Level 2 appeal is conducted by the Office of Administrative Hearings.
 They are not connected to us.

 - Your case will be automatically sent to the Office of Administrative Hearings for a Level 2 appeal you do not have to do anything.
-The Office of Administrative Hearings will mail you a notice to confirm they received your Level 2 appeal. - See Section 6.4 of this chapter for more information about Level 2 appeals.
+The Office of Administrative Hearings will mail you a notice to confirm they received your Level 2 appeal. - See Section 6.4 of this chapter for more information about Level 2 appeals. - For Part D drug appeals, if we say no to all or part of your appeal, you will need to ask for a Level 2 appeal.
+Part D appeals are discussed further in Section 7 of this chapter.

-If you are not satisfied with the Level 2 appeal decision, you may be able to continue through additional levels of appeal (Section 10 in this chapter explains the Level 3, 4, and 5 appeals processes).
+If you are not satisfied with the decision at the Level 2 appeal, you may be able to continue through additional levels of appeal (Section 10 in this chapter explains the Level 3, 4, and 5 appeals processes).